Aider-AI/aider/website/docs/dotenv.md

 ---
 parent: Configuration
 nav_order: 900
+description: Using a .env file to store LLM API keys for aider.
 ---

 # Storing LLM params in .env

-You can use a `.env` file to store various keys and other settings for the models you use with aider.
+You can use a `.env` file to store API keys and other settings for the models you use with aider.
 You currently can not set general aider options in the `.env` file, only LLM environment variables.